AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ---
 title: Creating and using themes
-description: You can use themes to stylize and provide a visual identity to an adaptive form.
-You can share a theme across any number of adaptive forms.
+description: You can use themes to stylize and provide a visual identity to an Adaptive Form.
+You can share a theme across any number of Adaptive Forms.

 ---

 # Creating and using themes {#creating-and-using-themes}

-You can create and apply themes to stylize an adaptive form<!-- or an interactive communication-->.
+You can create and apply themes to stylize an Adaptive Form<!-- or an interactive communication-->.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
-Theme is managed independently without a reference to an adaptive form<!-- or interactive communication -->.
+Theme is managed independently without a reference to an Adaptive Form<!-- or interactive communication -->.

 A new AEM Forms as a Cloud Service environment does not contain any themes.
 You can download and install [reference themes package](https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:2779f80e-16ba-4cd1-a96f-8e2b53f3be25) to import sample themes to your environment.

 ## Creating, downloading, or uploading a theme {#creating-downloading-or-uploading-a-theme}

-A theme is created and saved as a separate entity, complete with meta-properties like adaptive forms.
-It allows reusing a theme in multiple adaptive forms<!-- or  and interactive communications-->.
+A theme is created and saved as a separate entity, complete with meta-properties like Adaptive Forms.
+It allows reusing a theme in multiple Adaptive Forms<!-- or  and interactive communications-->.
 You can also move a theme to a different instance and reuse it.

 ### Creating a theme {#creating-a-theme}